jolespin/veba/README.md

 ### Announcements
 * `v1.1.2` fixes a fatal error with `featureCounts`
-* Docker images are now available for all modules
+* Docker images are now available for all modules via [DockerHub](https://hub.docker.com/repositories/jolespin)

 ___________________________________________________________________